SayanGhoshBDA/Image-and-review-based-recommender-system/README.md

 # Image-and-review-based-recommender-system
 This repository is created as a part of my ML2 course work.
-The moto of this work is to build a recommender system making use of the product images, and reviews and ratings given by customers.
+The motto of this work is to build a recommender system making use of the product images, and reviews and ratings given by customers.

 ### Contents: